What are the Different Types of Warehouse Order Picking?

 Warehouses that utilize the zone picking method typically “pick and pass” SKU items from zone-to-zone to be packaged and shipped from a central order consolidation location.

-A refrigerated warehouse, for example, may include a “frozen” zone that consolidates and ships frozen orders independently of the “dry” and “reefer” zones to maintain the integrity of frozen SKU items.
+A refrigerated warehouse storing meltable inventory, for example, may include a “frozen” zone that consolidates and ships frozen orders independently of the “dry” and “reefer” zones to maintain the integrity of frozen SKU items.

 Autonomous Order Systems

-Automation technology has significantly affected how fulfillment centers pick and fill SKU items.
+Automation technology and the growing role of AI in supply chain management has significantly affected how fulfillment centers pick and fill SKU items.
 In fact, a growing number of fulfillment centers have become fully, or partially autonomous.

 Autonomous Order Systems generally include a sophisticated array of tracks and automated pickers who utilize artificial intelligence to find and retrieve specific totes from inventory and deliver them to designated consolidation areas.
 Thanks to technology, the automated order picking function saves the warehouse manager time and money.